The Wyoming Child Support Program (CSP) provides services to individuals who apply or are referred for services through the following mechanisms:

 If cooperation is required based upon the receipt of public assistance, the public assistance participant may request an exemption of cooperation through a request of good cause.
 Good cause is a legal reason for which a POWER or Medicaid recipient is excused from cooperating with the child support enforcement process.

 Examples of good cause reasons include cases involving rape, incest, and/or potential for harm to the custodial parent or child from the non-custodial parent.
 See the backside of the DFS Form 543 for the Good Cause claim.

-The Wyoming Child Support Program cannot approve or deny good cause.
+The Wyoming CSP cannot approve or deny good cause.
 Refer the POWER applicant back to the local DFS office to complete the good cause request with the DFS Form 543 or refer the Medicaid applicant back to the Department of Health (DOH)Good cause is only granted by the DFS – Economic Assistance Division State Office (See Combined Manual §723(F)) or by the Department of Health – Division of Healthcare Financing.

-If good cause is approved, the child support case will be closed.
+If good cause is approved, the child support case shall be closed.
 See Chapter 12 Closure for details.
 If good cause is denied and the applicant wishes to proceed with child support enforcement, the applicant shall meet with the Benefit Specialist and complete a new DFS 543 Form.